-In same pan, add pearl onions to fat, sprinkle with salt and pepper, sautéing until lightly brown (approximately 8-10 minutes).
-Remove onions from pan and set aside.
+In the same pan, add pearl onions to the fat, sprinkle with salt and pepper, and sauté until lightly brown (approximately 8-10 minutes).
+Remove onions from the pan and set aside.
 Transfer chicken into a 7-8 quart enameled cast (like Le Creuset) or cast iron Dutch oven.

-Add mushrooms to the same 12 inch sauté pan, adding 1 tbsp. butter if needed, and sauté until liquid is released (approximately 5 minutes).
-Store onions, mushrooms and bacon in airtight container in the refrigerator until ready to use.
+Add mushrooms to the same 12-inch sauté pan, adding 1 tbsp. butter if needed, and sauté until liquid is released (approximately 5 minutes).
+Store onions, mushrooms, and bacon in an airtight container in the refrigerator until ready to use.

-Pour off remaining fat and deglaze pan with approximately 1 cup of of the rosé.
-Pour this into Dutch oven along with chicken stock, quartered onion, carrots, celery, garlic, thyme and bay leaf.
+Pour off the remaining fat and deglaze the pan with approximately 1 cup of the rosé.
+Pour this into a Dutch oven along with chicken stock, quartered onion, carrots, celery, garlic, thyme, and bay leaf.
 Add all of the remaining rosé.
 Preheat oven to 325° F.

 Place chicken in oven and cook for 2 to 2-1/2 hours, or until chicken is tender.
 Maintain a very gentle simmer and stir occasionally.

-Once chicken is done, remove it to a heatproof container, cover, and place in oven to keep warm.
-Strain the sauce in a sieve and degrease (discard carrots, celery, thyme, garlic and bay leaf).
+Once the chicken is done, remove it to a heatproof container, cover it, and place it in the oven to keep warm.
+Strain the sauce in a sieve and degrease (discard carrots, celery, thyme, garlic, and bay leaf).
 Return the sauce to a pot, place over medium heat, and reduce by 1/3 (depending on how much liquid you began with, this should take 20-45 minutes).

-When sauce has thickened, add pearl onions, mushrooms and bacon, and cook another 15 minutes or until heated through.
-Taste and adjust seasonings if necessary; remove from heat, add the chicken and serve.
+When the sauce has thickened, add pearl onions, mushrooms, and bacon, and cook another 15 minutes or until heated through.
+Taste and adjust seasonings if necessary; remove from heat, add the chicken, and serve.

-Serve from Dutch oven with either long grained white rice or lightly buttered egg noodles. (note: if sauce is not thick enough at the end of reducing, you may add a mixture of equal parts butter and flour kneaded together, starting with 1 tbsp. each; whisk this in the sauce for 4-5 minutes, and repeat if necessary).
+Serve from a Dutch oven with either long-grained white rice or lightly buttered egg noodles.
+(Note: if the sauce is not thick enough at the end of reducing, you may add a mixture of equal parts butter and flour kneaded together, starting with 1 tbsp. each; whisk this in the sauce for 4-5 minutes, and repeat if necessary).